Generator Maintenance

 Regular service helps ensure your generator starts automatically, runs smoothly, and delivers power during outages without surprises.

-At Andrew Ells-O’Brien — Journeyman Electrician, I provide generator maintenance focused on reliability, safety, and keeping your backup power system ready year-round.
+I provide generator maintenance focused on reliability, safety, and keeping your backup power system ready year-round.

+Need Generator Maintenance or a System Check?
 If it’s been a while since your generator was serviced—or you want to confirm it’s ready—I can help.

 • Generators often sit idle for long periods—until the moment they’re needed most.